simondlevy/Hackflight/README.md

 ### HackflightLite

-Hackflight can also be used to add functionality to an existing Bind-N-Fly (BNF) multicopter.
+Hackflight can also be used to add functionality to an existing Ready-to-Fly (RTF) multicopter.
 In this flavor of Hackflight, you rely on the IMU, stabilization PIDs, and mixer on the off-the-shelf flight controller on your 'copter.
 Instead of specifying a mixer and motors, you specify an [RXProxy](https://github.com/simondlevy/Hackflight/blob/master/src/actuators/rxproxy.hpp)